SERVIR-Amazonia/guyana-training/sar-flood/exercise1.md

 ### Perform geometric calibration ###
 Although these images have already been adjusted to ground range rather than slant range, we still need to adjust for any displacement due to terrain.
-1. In the upper menu bar, go to Radar > Geometric > Terrain Correction > Range-Doppler Terrain Correction.
+1. In the upper menu bar, go to `Radar > Geometric > Terrain Correction > Range-Doppler Terrain Correction`.
 2. Note that this process relies on a digital elevation model (DEM) to make the corrections.
 You may customize the DEM by clicking on the Processing Parameters and selecting any of the options in the Digital Elevation Model drop-down menu, or using your own if you have one.
 We will be sticking with the default options for this exercise, which is an SRTM elevation model.
 We will use a DEM from SRTM data again in Exercise.
 3. Double check your output directory.